 Small Group Ministry

-SGM Groups are part of a religious community–the Church.
-Groups may choose to usher or set up and serve at coffee hour as a service to the congregation.
+SGM Groups are part of a religious community–the Church, and may choose to take on a service project in support of the Parish’s operation or Mission.
+Groups may choose to usher or set up and serve at social hour as a service to the congregation.
 Groups are encouraged to take on other service projects for the church and/or the larger community.

 Are you interested in joining a Small Group?
 Please fill out the form below or email the Small Group Facilitators with questions.